Weichselian glaciation

-The Weichselian glaciation was the last glacial period and its associated glaciation in northern parts of Europe.
+The Weichselian glaciation is the regional name for the Last Glacial Period in the northern parts of Europe.
 In the Alpine region it corresponds to the Würm glaciation.
-It was characterized by a large ice sheet (the Fenno-Scandian ice sheet) that spread out from the Scandinavian Mountains and extended as far as the east coast of Schleswig-Holstein, northern Poland and Northwest Russia.
+It was characterized by a large ice sheet (the Fennoscandian ice sheet) that spread out from the Scandinavian Mountains and extended as far as the east coast of Schleswig-Holstein, northern Poland and Northwest Russia.
 This glaciation is also known as the Weichselian ice age (Weichsel-Eiszeit), Vistulian glaciation, Weichsel or, less commonly, the Weichsel glaciation, Weichselian cold period (Weichsel-Kaltzeit), Weichselian glacial (Weichsel-Glazial), Weichselian Stage or, rarely, the Weichselian complex (Weichsel-Komplex).